A short proof of the straightening theorem: Base change for the contravariant and cartesian model structures

-with respect to the cartesian model structures; it first appeared as \cite[Proposition 3.6.4]{Nguyenthesis}.
+This first appeared as \cite[Proposition 3.6.4]{Nguyenthesis}.
 As remarked before, it suffices to show that $f^*$ sends cartesian anodynes to trivial cofibrations, because then its right adjoint $f_*$ will preserve fibrations between fibrant objects.
 For the marked right anodynes and the cartesian anodynes of the form $J^\flat \rightarrow (J, \{0 \rightarrow 1\})$ we already checked this in the proof of Lemma \ref{lem:prelimpullbackcocartanod}.
 It only remains to show that for a morphism $i$ of the form

 the pullback of $i$ along $f$ is a trivial cofibration in the cartesian model structure over $T^\sharp$.
 Observe that this pullback is a pushout of the morphism

 The underlying morphism of simplicial sets is a trivial cofibration in the Joyal model structure by Theorem \ref{thm:pullbackinneranodyne}.
 Hence, the desired conclusion follows from: